humanforce/net-angular-coding-challenge/Source/README.md

 # Sprint Planning Application

+## Overview
-**Overview:** This is a Sprint Planning Application designed to help you efficiently plan and manage your project sprints.
+   This application for sprint planning has been designed to assist you in effectively organising and running your project sprints.

-## Tools/Framework
+## Frameworks/Technologies

 - .NET 7
 - Angular 16.2
 - Tailwind CSS

-## Installation
+## Getting Started

 1. **Clone the Repository**
    - Clone this repository to your local machine.